HasanAhmad97/E-commerce-Livewire/README.md

-Tawafuq system is a dashboard for disputants and staff applications, membership, and cases online management contains the following sections:
- -Adding a new case (type of case, disputants data, case session date, and needed attachments) -Pending case requests
- -Organize sessions for cases
- -Prepare the beneficiaries
- -Cases Archive
- -Sessions Archive
- -Reports.
- -Membership Control.
- -system configuration.
+This project allows viewing various products available and enables registered users to purchase desired products instantly using the PayPal payment processor (Instant Pay) and also can place an order by using the Cash on Delivery (Pay Later) option.

- Technologies: PHP, Laravel, bootstrap, JavaScript, MySQL, ajax
+    Technologies: PHP, Laravel, Livewire, bootstrap, JavaScript, MySQL, jquery